-The Agilent 1300 nm receivers will tolerate the worst case input optical jitter allowed in Sections 8.2 Active Input Interface of the FDDI PMD and LCF-PMD standards without violating the worst case output electrical jitter allowed in Table E1 of Annex E
+The Agilent 1300 nm receivers will tolerate the worst case input optical jitter allowed in Sections 8.2 Active Input Interface of the FDDI PMD and LCF-PMD standards without violating the worst case output electrical jitter allowed in the Tables E1 of the Annexes E.

-The jitter specifications stated in the following 1300 nm transceiver specification tables are derived from the values in Table E1 of Annex E. They represent the worst case jitter contribution that the transceivers are allowed to make to the overall system jitter without violating the Annex E allocation example.
+The jitter specifications stated in the following 1300 nm transceiver specification tables are derived from the values in Tables E1 of Annexes E. They represent the worst case jitter contribution that the transceivers are allowed to make to the overall system jitter without violating the Annex E allocation example.
 In practice the typical contribution of the Agilent transceivers is well below these maximum allowed amounts.